Yes, you can wash merino wool.

-Add 2 capfuls or a squirt of Wool & Cashmere Shampoo to a washbasin or sink filled with cool water.
+Add the appropriate amount of our enzyme-free Wool & Cashmere Shampoo (an ideal merino wool detergent) to a wash basin or sink filled with cool water.

 Submerge the item and gently agitate the water with your hands to evenly distribute soap.
 Soak for up to 30 minutes.

-Merino wool is an especially washable wool, and able to withstand machine washing.
+Merino wool is an especially washable wool.
+More durable merino wool items are able to withstand machine washing using a delicate setting with cold water.

 Remove promptly from the washing machine to reduce creasing.